-This project will use the micro level (individual) from Chinese Longitudinal Healthy Longevity Survey from 2008 to 2014 (16,840 respondents) and macro level (province) data from Chinese Statistics Yearbook.
+This project will use the micro-level (individual) from the Chinese Longitudinal Healthy Longevity Survey from 2008 to 2014 (16,840 respondents) and macro-level (province) data from the Chinese Statistics Yearbook.
 During these 6 years, the Chinese government has achieved universal coverage of health insurance as well as growth in the investment of health services.
-Multilevel models will be used to investigate the effects of health service/investment (macro level) on health inequalities among elderly people (individual level) in China spatially and temporally.
+Multilevel models will be used to investigate the effects of health service/investment (macro-level) on health inequalities among elderly people (individual level) in China spatially and temporally.

 We expect to submit two academic publications.
 These papers will have the results and the discussions of current health policy.
 The discussions will feed into policy implications for future health care reform under the National Strategy “Healthy China 2030”, launched by the Chinese State Council in October 2016.

 - Feng, Z., Jones, K., & Phillips D.R.
 (2019).
 Social exclusion, self-rated health and depression among older people in China: evidence from a national survey of older persons.
 Archives of Gerontology and Geriatrics.
 82, 238-244.

 - Lei, P.,Feng, Z.,Ding, J., Duan, R., Yu, H., & Liu, Q. (2019).
 Evaluation of the status of medical resource allocation and service utilization in China.
 Health Economics Research,36(5), 50-55.
 (In Mandarin)

 - Feng, Phillips and Jones have published a paper named “A geographical multivariable multilevel analysis of social exclusion among older people in China: Evidence from the China Longitudinal Aging Social Survey ageing study”.